 Solution for front areas with extensive old existing fillings: Porcelain Crowns

-Is it safe to replace amalgam fillings?
+Is it safe to replace an amalgam filling?

-Our offices use a special air filtration system called IQAir which helps to remove excess mercury vapor in the air as well as other harmful aerosols created in the dental office.
+Our offices use an air filtration system called IQAir which helps to remove excess mercury vapor in the air as well as other harmful aerosols created in the dental office.
 This system can clean 90% of all ultra-fine particles during operating hours.
 Each unit in our offices is equipped with individual air-vacuum units the help to remove these vapors in close proximity to the patient’s face during removal.
 In addition to this, we use the Isolite system which is a modern day dental-dam alternative to help isolate the tooth, remove any debris or vapors created during the removal process.
 In addition to this, we dispose of amalgam particles in compliance with OSHA standards to avoid environmental contamination.